jriecken/sat-js/README.md

 ]);
 ```

+Note: The points are counter-clockwise *with respect to the coordinate system*.
+If you directly draw the points on a screen that has the origin at the top-left corner it will _appear_ visually that the points are being specified clockwise.
+This is just because of the inversion of the Y-axis when being displayed.

 You can create a line segment by creating a `Polygon` that contains only 2 ppoints.

 It has the following properties: